ztaira/donkey.zach/README.md

 legendary game DONKEY.BAS.
 I also tweaked up the gameplay to make it a bit more engaging.

+### Usage:
+- Executable file is named 'donkey.zach' by default (see makefile)
+- To run, execute it as follows from the donkey.zach directory:

+`./donkey.zach`

 ### Features:
 - Captivating storyline
 - Realistic graphics